MatchdayGuide

 • Galatasaray (the Intercontinental Derby), Besiktas, and European knockout matches: Extremely high demand.
 Tickets sell out during member presale.
 Hospitality or verified marketplaces are your realistic options

-• Mid-table Super Lig fixtures: Good availability once general sale opens, especially with an active Passolig card.
+• Mid-table Super Lig fixtures: Good availability once general sale opens, especially with an active Passo Taraftar card.
 The 47,000 capacity helps

 • Cup matches and early European group stage: Reasonable availability at face value